Alternative Methods for Acute Inhalation Toxicity

-NICEATM and the PETA International Science Consortium (PETA-ISC) offered a webinar series from March to September 2016 on Alternative Approaches for Acute Inhalation Toxicity to Address Global Regulatory and Non-regulatory Data Requirements.
+NICEATM and the PETA Science Consortium International (PSCI) offered a webinar series from March to September 2016 on Alternative Approaches for Acute Inhalation Toxicity to Address Global Regulatory and Non-regulatory Data Requirements.
 Webinar presenters:

 - Reviewed regulatory guidelines relevant to assessing inhalation toxicity hazard potential.

 - Described alternative approaches for identifying substances likely to cause acute systemic toxicity through inhalation.

 - Identified mechanisms of acute toxicity that may constitute key events in adverse outcome pathways for acute inhalation toxicity.

 At a 2016 workshop that expanded on the webinar series, experts from industry, government, academia, and nongovernmental organizations shared experiences using alternative approaches for acute inhalation toxicity testing and considered how to develop strategies acceptable to regulatory agencies.
 Workgroups were established to address the four primary workshop recommendations:

 - Develop a database of acute inhalation toxicity data.

 - Prepare a state-of-the-science review on mechanisms and assays for acute inhalation toxicity (Clippinger et al. 2018b).

 - Develop an in silico decision tree for determining when acute inhalation testing should be performed.